Skip to main content

 • specialty harness/vest

-• additional recline (which may mean the seatbelt is not being worn properly adjusted and fastened)
+• additional recline (which may mean the seatbelt is not being worn properly adjusted and securely fastened)

 • in rare cases, no child restraint or vehicle seatbelt

-The are different road rule exemptions that allow a person to travel in an alternative vehicle restraint, or in rare cases no child restraint or vehicle seatbelt.
+A medical certificate is required if a person needs to travel in an alternative restraint, or in the rare situation where no child restraint or seatbelt can be used.

 Half circle icon